Sugar Syrup Calculator for Beekeepers (1:1 & 2:1)

 Should I use white or brown sugar?

 Use white granulated sugar.
-Avoid brown or unrefined sugars as they contain minerals and by-products that can upset bees.
+Avoid brown or unrefined sugars as minerals and by-products can upset bees.

 How much should I feed?

 It depends on colony strength, stores, and season.
-Weigh hives or inspect combs; aim for adequate stores before winter (varies by hive type and region).
-Feed in smaller, regular amounts to avoid robbing.
+Weigh hives or inspect combs; ensure adequate stores before winter (varies by hive type and region).
+Feed in smaller, regular amounts to reduce robbing risk.